 Under the auspices of IPICS, the international scientific community is developing plans for a network of ice cores covering the past 40,000 years.
-Specific U.S. contributions to this network include the WAIS Divide core as well as the current South Pole Ice Core (SPICE) project, and the Hercules Dome site is being considered for future work.
-Drilling by New Zealand with U.S. science collaboration is complete on Roosevelt Island, and is an important contribution to the network.
-Greenland cores at Renland and EGRIP cores, led by Denmark, will also contribute.
+Specific U.S. contributions to this network include the now complete WAIS Divide core as well as the recently drilled South Pole ice core (SPICEcore) project and a desired future core at Hercules Dome.
+Drilling by New Zealand with U.S. science collaboration is complete on Roosevelt Island.
+Greenland cores at Renland and EGRIP, led by Denmark, will also contribute to IPICS goals.
 IPICS 40,000-year projects may vary in scope and logistical needs, but many are envisioned to be drilling campaigns conducted in one or two seasons with minimal logistics.
-Sitespecific records of climate and environmental change are the primary objective; it will not be necessary to undertake the full suite of measurements possible in an ice core, although clearly such measurements provide data for a variety of future projects.
-The IDDO Intermediate Depth Drill capable of coring to 1,500 m is being used on the South Pole (SPICE) project.
-As discussed in the IDDO Long Range Drilling Technology Plan, current agile drills in the inventory have a maximum depth of several hundred meters.
-The only other drill in inventory capable of drilling deeper is the DISC drill, which can reach 4,000 m, but it is logistically heavy and requires more than three seasons for deployment and drilling.
+Site-specific records of climate and environmental change are the primary objective; it will not be necessary to undertake the full suite of measurements possible in an ice core, although clearly such measurements provide data for a variety of future projects.
+The IDDO Intermediate Depth Drill was used to successfully drill the South Pole Ice Core to a depth of 1,751 m (age ~ 49,000 years).